Zabrane/qlnd/doc/LightningTickerplants.md

 ## Channel Management

-It is important to look at channels as being analogous to rechargeable Batteries, in that their full value is only extracted with multiple, not with single use, because there is a financial overhead associated with their creation and distruction.
-There is also a wait time associated with opening and closing channels in order to received the desired number of on-chain confimations.
+It is important to look at channels as being analogous to Rechargeable Batteries, in that their full value is only extracted with multiple use, not with single-use because there is a financial overhead associated with their creation and destruction.
+There is also a wait time associated with opening and closing channels in order to receive the desired number of on-chain confirmations.

-Therefore, proper channel managment is required to keep channels balanced to ensure funds can keep flowing bi-directionally.
+Therefore, proper channel management is required to keep channels balanced to ensure funds can keep flowing bi-directionally.
 For example, in the case of a subscriber sending payments to a tickerplant via a direct payment channel, eventually all funds will accumulate on the tickerplant (receiving) end of the channel which will prevent the tickerplant side from receiving more funds due to depleted inbound capacity.
 At this point, either party could close the existing channel and reopen a new channel with a new channel capacity, but this can be avoided by re-balancing channel funds.

-One way to cash-out accumulated outbound capacity and rebalance is use a service like [`loop`](https://github.com/lightninglabs/loop) ([Blog-post](https://blog.lightning.engineering/posts/2019/03/20/loop.html)) where channel outbound capacity can be exchanged for on-chain funds while topping up the inbound (or receiving) capacity.
+One way to cash-out accumulated outbound capacity and rebalance is to use a service like [`loop`](https://github.com/lightninglabs/loop) ([Blog-post](https://blog.lightning.engineering/posts/2019/03/20/loop.html)) where channel outbound capacity can be exchanged for on-chain funds while topping up the inbound (or receiving) capacity.
 Details on how this can be performed are outside of the scope of this paper and, for now, are let to the reader as an exercise.
 It is hoped that future follow-up papers will explore this aspect